gowthamkuntumalla/coin_collector_game_Unreal_Engine/README.md

 3. Stay alive as long as you can!!

+Once dead, game restarts.
+Watch out for the ragdoll effect when coinman runs out of power.

-It has objects that user can climb user like stairs, cones, blocks etc. Once dead, game restarts.
+It has objects that user can climb user like stairs, cones, blocks etc.